Changing how a problem is framed can describe who can contribute and what success would look like

 Before discussing how to reframe a problem or a situation, I want to explain why the way we describe problems can sometimes be problematic.

-A frequent challenge in problem framing is that descriptions are often too general.
-While individuals can identify symptoms, they frequently miss how the underlying causes or structural factors interact in a particular context.
-For example, although the effects of unemployment are straightforward to recognise, the underlying causes and potential solutions vary greatly depending on the situation.
+A frequent challenge in problem framing is that descriptions tend to be too broad.
+People might recognize symptoms but often miss how underlying causes or structural factors interact within a specific context.
+For instance, while the impacts of unemployment are easy to see, the root causes and possible solutions can differ significantly based on the situation.

-Problem descriptions often implicitly favour a specific action or blame a particular actor.
-This is common when the problem is overly simplified or when the underlying causes are assumed to be more direct or straightforward than they are.
+Problem descriptions frequently implicitly favour a certain action or place blame on a specific actor.
+This tendency occurs often when the problem is overly simplified or when the underlying causes are presumed to be more direct or straightforward than they actually are.

 It can also serve as a method to transfer responsibility to another person.